 Reject inventory

-(Only for flows applying to specific goods or services) Select to update Bringg that the consumer or driver rejected one of the goods or services in the order, perhaps because they are not needed, damaged, and so on.
+(Only for flows applying to specific goods or services) Select to update Bringg that the customer or driver rejected one of the goods or services in the order, perhaps because they are not needed, damaged, and so on.
 The Driver App displays a list of predefined reasons.
 To customize, contact your Bringg customer service representative.

 Take note